 - Coverup – Mara Hoffman makes some gorgeous ones, and Accompany has so many perfect caftans.

-- Cotton dress – this one by Umran Aysan is perfect, as is this pretty Apiece Apart one.
+- Cotton dress – This one from Apiece Apart is perfect.
 Or literally anything from Mara Hoffman.

 - Easy romper or jumpsuit – MATTER makes long and short ones